 |The Glitch were one of the earlier races in the Beta versions of the game to have "full" villages and dungeons, and while some of those early drafts persisted largely unchanged to the final product, there were some additions and changes.
 The most significant change was their lore, in which the Glitch were originally a hive mind in beta, and far more focused on eliminating freethinking members of their society.|

 - The way the Glitch speak resembles HK-47 from Star Wars, Knights of the Old Republic, as they state their emotion or intent before their statement.

-- Many high-tier Glitch helmets and chestplates contain an extra brain.
+- Many high-tier Glitch helmets and chestplates contain extra pairs of eyes.